11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 Common Reasons for Suffering, “what’s wrong with me”

-Sometimes, we inferred this idea because we were mistreated as children, and we didn’t get our physical or emotional needs met.
-Perhaps we were called selfish because we “asked for too much,” or we were forced to believe we couldn’t have what we wanted because we didn’t “earn it.”
+This idea was sometimes assumed since we were abused as youngsters and didn’t meet our bodily or emotional requirements.
+We might have been deemed selfish for “asking for too much,” or told we couldn’t have what we wanted because we didn’t “earn it.”

-All of this disconnects us from our Authenticity.
-We may live our whole lives according to how others tell us we should be, but we’re never delighted.
+All of this separates us from authenticity.
+We may spend our lives as others expect, but we’re never happy.

 RELATED: Emotional Regulation: Skills, Exercises, And Amazing Strategies